mbclawson/mbclawson.github.io/content/posts/my-first-post.md

 ## the meta
 This website was bourne out of (finally) having some time between contracts and clients to wander, meander, traipse, stray, roam.
 Finding a rhythm here has been challenging, however
 I'm grateful for the breathing room.
-Like a lot of personal/professional blogs, writing will be my way to solidify understanding and work on communication skills.
+Like a lot of personal/professional blogs, writing will be my way to solidify understanding, work on communication skills, and make sense of what I'm working on.
 No way to fake it if I'm writing about it.

 ## the hope(s)